ryjm/landscape/README.md

 Landscape is an agent for running cities on top of Arvo.

-In English, it's a stripped-down
+In English, it's a web application with basic chat and forum functionality.

 ## Running Landscape